 What is the purpose of the

-gem in Rails?- Explain how the
+public_activitygem in Rails?- Explain how the

-gem is used to track and record activities and events in a Rails application. - Discuss common use cases for
+public_activitygem is used to track and record activities and events in a Rails application. - Discuss common use cases for

-, such as auditing changes to records or generating activity feeds.
+public_activity, such as auditing changes to records or generating activity feeds.

 - Explain how the